abaklanov/butterfly/README.md

 As a highlight, Ratings table has a unique constraint which leads to a certain way of dealing with it through ORM.
 Prisma allows for upsert() method that decided whether to update or create an entry depending on its existance in the database.
 Here it nicely integrates with the idea of users rating the butterflies and then changing their minds and correcting the amoiunt of stars they left after some time.

+Speaking of constraints.
+This is one of the reasons why I decided to go with a test db instead of mocking.
+A working db might help testing its functionalities like keys violations, which might be close to impossible with just mocking.

+## Testing
+I pay specific attention to integration testing.
+Both in backend and frontend.
+So the tests here contain primalrily integration tests of the api endpoints.
+How they response in different use cases.

 ## API endpoints verbs and URL format
 GET and POST verbs are used for fetching the data and creating new objects in the db accordingly.
 API URL convention is /<resource>/<id>/<sub-collection>.
 E.g. /users/123abc/ratings